-The effects you get from partaking in this way depend heavily on the strain you choose.
+The effects of cannabis also depend heavily on the strain you choose.
 There are hundreds of cultivated strains, but they each are either a derivative of the Cannabis Sativa or Cannabis Indica species, or a combination of the two.
-A lot of consumers choose indica strains for their anti-anxiety and relaxation properties, while sativas are most popular for their energizing, uplifting effects.
+A lot of consumers choose indica strains for their anti-anxiety and relaxation properties while sativas are most popular for their energizing, uplifting effects.

 In general, indica may be helpful throughout the day to manage anxiety and useful at night for promoting relaxation and sleep.
 Sativa may be better suited for early mornings as a stimulant or before engaging in interactive or physical activity, like a work project or trip to the gym.

-Sulak regularly prescribes microdosing techniques of full-spectrum products, which includes a combination of other terpenes and cannabinoids that have more targeted effects, like aiding sleep or managing appetite.
-In some interviews, he says that there is no possible way for a doctor to recommend the perfect dose since each person will individually react differently to any given amount.
+Sulak regularly prescribes full-spectrum products, which include a combination of other terpenes and cannabinoids that have more targeted effects, like aiding sleep or managing appetite.
+In some interviews, he notes that there is no possible way for a doctor to recommend the perfect dose since reactions will vary from person to person.
 Each person’s sensitivity to marijuana depends on a range of things, like their weight, age, metabolic liver functions, or tolerance.

 Best Methods for Microdosing Marijuana

 There are multiple methods for consuming cannabis, all of which can be done in small increments in order to fit a schedule.
 However, not every method makes it easy, and some methods make it nearly impossible to keep a close eye on the exact amount of cannabis you consume.